-Before I start with the Himalayan salt topic, I want to point out the fact that high blood pressure is NOT caused by adding some salt to your foods.
-Salt isn’t even the primary cause of high blood pressure – it’s more of a hormonal imbalance and aging thing.
+Before I start with the Himalayan salt topic, I want to point out the fact that blood pressure problems are NOT caused by adding some salt to your foods.
+Salt isn’t even the primary cause of blood pressure problems – it’s more of a hormonal imbalance and aging thing.

-I know this because my dad’s side of the family has very high blood pressure and because of this, I had to learn how to lower it naturally.
+I know this because my dad’s side of the family has blood pressure problems and because of this, I had to learn how to support healthy levels naturally.
 More about this later.

 Himalayan Salt & Lead Poisoning?